Ecliptia/moonlink.js/documentos/README.md

 ```js
 import { MoonlinkManager } from 'moonlink.js'
 ```
-## My player is not switching...
-What to do?
+## My bot doesn't want to play, what do I do?
 One of the brief reasons is that you didn't put an updateVoiceState event, an example below ↓
 ```js
 import Discord from 'discord.js'